autisticjane/mytcgflight-1.2.2-final/README.md

 Flight has since been adopted by Nina, who has an updated version available at http://nation.magical-me.net.

+I am working on a simplified news hack.
+You may view releases @ https://github.com/gotjane/simplenews/releases.

 ## Installation
  1. Open mytcg/db.php & change settings accordingly.
  2. Upload files to server.